The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Preliminar definitions and contextualization

-On the other hand, we emphasize that the growth rate $K(\cdot)$ can take a wide range of possible behaviors.
-A distinguished case, which is older in the literature, is given by the constant function $K(s):=K\geq 1$ and corresponds to the \textit{uniform exponential dichotomy} on $\mathbb{R}_{0}^{+}$ since the exponential contractions (expansions) have an exponential upper (lower) bound which are independent of $t_{0}$.
-Having in mind this noteworthy case, we can see that the nonuniform exponential dichotomies have been residually defined as dichotomies where the growth rate $K(\cdot)$ is not a constant function.
+On the other hand, we emphasize that the growth rate $K(\cdot)$ can take a wide range of possible cases: a distinguished one, which is older in the literature, is given by the constant function $K(s):=K\geq 1$ and corresponds to the \textit{uniform exponential dichotomy} on $\mathbb{R}_{0}^{+}$ since the exponential contractions and expansions have an exponential rate which are independent of the initial time $t_{0}$.
+Having in mind this noteworthy case, we can see that the nonuniform exponential dichotomies have been residually defined as dichotomies where the growth rate $K(\cdot)$ is not a constant function and dependent of $t_0.$